How To Apply For New Hope Housing

 Single Adults Only

-For starters only single adults are eligible for this housing program.
+Only single adults are eligible for this housing program.
 Service animals are allowed, but not regular pets at New Hope Housing.

-As general rule is to qualify for housing you must make about 1.5 times your rent.
+As a general rule is to qualify for housing you must make about 1.5 times your rent.
 If this statement is true then you would need to have a monthly income of between $682 and $1051 to be eligible for New Hope Housing.

 Here is how I came to those figures: